Developing Approaches for Closing the Feedback Loop for Meaningful Public Participation

 • Given the unpredictable nature of how parliament functions, build agile management and regularly update risks and indicators.

-• Closing the feedback loop is not going to be possible in all cases: not all citizens inputs may be processed by parliament.
-There is a need however to be transparent about why particular points raised by citizen may not be followed upon, so at least people feel acknowledged.
+• Closing the feedback loop is not going to be possible in all cases: Not all citizens’ inputs may be processed by parliament.
+There is a need however to be transparent about why particular points raised by citizens may not receive follow-up so at least people feel acknowledged.

-• Where an IC is engaged to support the design and development of public engagement tools, ensure copyright.
+• Where an Individual Contractor is engaged to support the design and development of public engagement tools, ensure copyright.

 RESOURCES